schabluk/demerzel/README.md

 - Deployment scripts.
 - Code quiality.

-The support for such an architecure comes with [Lerna](https://github.com/lerna/lerna).
+The support for such an architecure comes with [workspaces](https://yarnpkg.com/lang/en/docs/workspaces) in Yarn package manager, and it can be extended with [Lerna](https://github.com/lerna/lerna), which offers additional fetures on top of workspaces.
 Some background information can be found in the article: [Monorepos in the Wild](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9).

 # Packages